kennysmithed/oels2023/oels_practical_wk6.md

 The way to do this in jsPsych is to have multiple trials per sentence: one trial for each word in that sentence, and then a final trial for the comprehension question.
 These are all `type: jsPsychHtmlKeyboardResponse` - for the word-by-word presentation we just want the participant to hit spacebar to progress, then we will make the comprehension question a yes/no answer (basically just like in the grammaticality judgments code from last week).

-We *could* do this all manually, and just specify a long trial list like this:
+We *could* do this all manually, and just specify a whole bunch of trials like this:

 ```js
 var spr_trial_the_basic_way_1 = {